 The best place to stay in Reykjavik is the city campsite.
 It’s a huge camping space with brilliant facilities.
 Several bathrooms with showers and toilets, big kitchen area with indoor dining space tables and BBQs outside.
 Moreover, it is located just next door to the geothermally heated swimming pool, where you can relax in hot tubs (check more info here).

 Before coming to Iceland I have planned to wild camp there most of the time.
-I do it quite often when I travel, especially in Scotland – it’s legal, free and beautiful, because you can choose amazing place for the best views from your tent.
+I do it quite often when I travel, especially in Scotland – it’s legal, free and beautiful because you can choose an amazing place for the best views from your tent.

 Wild camping in Iceland is legal on the public land, or on the private one only if the owner agrees.
 You might think, that with such a small population of the country and a huge uninhabited area this would provide many free places for free camping.
 Not entirely.
 Here is why:

 - Many places in Iceland are covered/made from volcanic rocks.
 Pitching the tent on the top of the rough lava field is not the most comfortable thing and when you can see those fields stretching for kilometres, the faith of finding the cosy spot quickly fades away.

 - A big part of the Icelandic land is actually in the hands of private owners – you will see big parts of the area fenced off with “private” or “no access” signs.
 It’s crazy to think, that someone actually owns that amazing waterfall or has a hot spring behind the house, but that’s exactly how it is.